gisquick/gisquick-doc/user-manual/publishing.rst

 **STAGED**, after publishing it is marked as **PUBLISHED**.

 .. note:: Project name may or may not be the same as project title.
-Unlike the project name, the project title can be changed in this **General** section of Gisquick web interface.
+Unlike the project name, the project title can be changed in this :ref:`General <general>` section of Gisquick web interface.

 The button ``MAP`` gets user to the published web map interface.